vijeeshr/quickretro/docs/docs/dashboard.md

 ## Download as PDF
 ::: info NOTE
-Only available for Board owner
+Only available for Board owner.

+This option is currently ***NOT*** available for Simplified Chinese, Japanese, Korean, Russian and Ukrainian languages.
+Instead, clicking the button will initiate a Print screen which can be used to Print to PDF.
 :::
 ::: tip
 If using the [live demo](https://demo.quickretro.app), remember to download as PDF.
 The data is deleted in 2 hours.